Kala Bagan Krira Chakra

 Kala Bagan Krira Chakra (also known as Kalabagan Krira Chakra) is a team that played List A cricket in the Dhaka Premier League from 2013–14 to 2017–18.
 Kalabagan is a suburb of Dhaka.
 "Kalabagan Krira Chakra" translates as "Kalabagan Sports Circle".

+After the team finished last in 2017–18 it was demoted to the sub-List-A Dhaka First Division Cricket League, where it still plays.